honokasuzuki/academic/_pages/about.md

 I am a second-year [Quantitative Psychology](https://quantpsych.unc.edu/) PhD student in the L.L.
 Thurstone Psychometric Laboratory in the [Department of Psychology and Neuroscience](https://psychology.unc.edu/) at the University of North Carolina at Chapel Hill.

-Broadly, I am interested in machine learning, psychometrics, and other quantitative tools for analyzing data in the social and behavioral sciences.
+Broadly, I am interested in machine learning, psychometrics, and other quantitative methods for analyzing data in social and behavioral sciences research.

 Education
 -----